shithi30/Predict_Missing_BizTypes_NLP/README.md

 The models predicted 40% (missing) business types.
 The Growth & Marketing team thus gained the capability to custom-message these merchants as per the needs of their respective businesses.

+*Note: Not all data/models/parameters are revealed, due to org's governance policy.*